XanClic/krunner-mpd/README.md

 ================

 First I was sad that KDE 5 ripped out a lot of the Amarok krunner integration.
-Then I was sad that (under Arch Linux) everything that was left seemed to have disappeared as well.
+Then I was sad that (under Arch Linux) even the pitiable rest seemed to have disappeared as well.

 On my quest to find out how to restore it I noticed that apparently nobody cares for Amarok anymore (;\_;7), so I looked for other music players that might be well integrated into KDE again.
 First I tried Babe, well, I didn’t like the name and more importantly it crashed when it tried to load my library.
-Maybe the \u0000 in one of the file tags hat something to do with it...
+Maybe the \u0000 in one of the file tags had something to do with it...
 Who cares.

 So I went on, to Cantata with MPD.
 That seemed to work, even though change always bites you in the behind somehow (in this case among other things the